 Many markings, especially in Africa, were often used to identify the wearer as belonging to a specific tribe.
-In some areas of Africa, this custom is still practiced in the present day, although there moves in certain Nigerian states to ban the practice on children, particularly on their faces.
+In some areas of Africa, this custom is still practiced today although there are moves afoot in certain Nigerian states to ban the practice on children, particularly on their faces.

 What do tribal tattoos look like?

-Tattoos might contain just a single one of the above elements in a small tattoo, or they can be very complex designs which will include many different elements and are woven together into intricate, unique patterns.
-There may also use solid bands of black ink, similar to the modern day ‘blackwork tattoos’, which have their roots in tribal designs.
+These tattoos might contain just a single one of the above elements in a small tattoo, or they can be very complex designs which will include many different elements and are woven together into intricate, unique patterns.

 In Africa, there is evidence of tattoos dating back at least 2,000 years.
-We find strange symbols of fertility on ancient the Egyptian women; and in more recent history, slaves sent to the Americas were marked with a personal identity in case they tried to escape.
+Examples being the strange symbols of fertility on ancient Egyptian women; and in more recent history, slaves sent to the Americas were marked with a personal identity in case they tried to escape.

 But before and since the slave trade, African tribes have regularly marked the tribal members with permanent signatures; symbols of superstitious power or protection; symbols of tribal rank and even face marks of ‘beauty.’